ChrisYangTW/HelpMeDownload/README.md

    * Paste the URLs line by line.
    * "Load from file" button is also available to import a .txt file (where each URL is listed on a separate line).
    * Clicking "Confirm" will perform an initial validation of the URLs, and if there are no issues, the download task will be initiated.
-   * It is recommended not to exceed ten URLs at once to ensure the server responds appropriately.
+   * It is recommended not to exceed too many URLs at once to ensure the server responds appropriately.
    * When using batch downloading, the completed URLs will be removed from the list.
 (That means the URLs that failed to connect will remain in the list for further download attempts.)
 5. About URL format.
    * Model URL.
 (Download images for all versions)